komaba461/C2022FALL/README.md

-# Homework of NJNU C Language Course 2022 Fall
+# NJNU C Programming Language Course (Fall 2022)

 ## Course Description
 C is a procedural programming language.
 It was initially developed by Dennis Ritchie as a system programming language to write operating system.
 The main features of C language include low-level access to memory, simple set of keywords, and clean style, these features make C language suitable for system programming like operating system or compiler development.
 This course is suitable for undergraduate students who major in CS.
 No prior knowledge of C progamming is assumed.

 ## Instructor
-Yanhui Gu (Office Hour: 明理楼317, Tuesdays 2-4pm, or by appointment.)
+Yanhui Gu (Office Hour: 明理楼317, Tuesdays 2-4pm, or by appointment.)<br />
 Teaching Assistant: Xiaojian Chen

 ## Time and Location